 We represented a sanitation worker who was struck in the head by a steel door while unloading his vehicle at a transfer station.
 The door, weighing 500 pounds, became disengaged from its locking position while the contents of the dumpster were being unloaded.

 This case involved the death of a pedestrian who was hit by a motorist.
-We successfully settled this case without the need of trial.
+We successfully settled this case without the need of a trial.

 Plaintiff was struck head-on by a cable company truck in the mountains of South Carolina causing serious and permanent injuries.
 In addition to negligent hiring claims, we pursued claims of negligent maintenance of the vehicle.